-- Showing a reluctance to in groups or sports they previously valued and enjoyed
+- Showing a reluctance to participate in groups or sports they previously valued and enjoyed

 - Increasingly declining social invitations

 This is also a time to be honest with yourself.
-"Remember, you may be part of the reason your child is depressed so be open to changing your parenting style," warns Dr. Fisher.
+"Remember, you may be part of the reason your child is depressed, so be open to changing your parenting style," warns Fisher.

 Kubala recommends normalizing a variety of emotions for yourself and child to help your child develop resilience and hopefulness.
-"Allowing your child to experience and outwardly express different emotions, in a supportive relationship that is comforting and consistent, will assist help them recognize that many feelings come and go," she says.
+"Allowing your child to experience and outwardly express different emotions in a supportive relationship that is comforting and consistent will help them recognize that many feelings come and go," she says.
 "This has the potential to make a child feel stronger and healthier, having overcome a difficult situation."

-It can be difficult to get a diagnosis of depression for a very young child — but not impossible.
+It can be difficult — but not impossible — to get a diagnosis of depression for a very young child.
 "To receive a formal diagnosis, symptoms must present for a specific time frame and certain criteria must be met, which take into account if the observed symptoms are due to bereavement, a medical condition, a traumatic event, etc.," explains Kubala.
-"Some children may be diagnosed at age six or younger, depending on the severity of symptoms."
+"Some children may be diagnosed at age 6 or younger, depending on the severity of symptoms."

-The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5), the manual from which psychologists diagnose, includes several diagnoses that children may receive within the spectrum of depressive disorders, including major depressive disorder (MDD), persistent depressive disorder (dysthymia), and disruptive mood dysregulation disorder (PMDD), among others.
+The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition, the manual from which psychologists diagnose, includes several diagnoses that children may receive within the spectrum of depressive disorders, including major depressive disorder, persistent depressive disorder (dysthymia) and disruptive mood dysregulation disorder, among others.

 Just like their bumps, bruises and scrapes, your kid's mental health needs your help too.